-Have the comfort and convienance of charging your electrical vehicle at home and save money while doing it!
+Have the comfort and convenience of charging your electrical vehicle at home and save money while doing it!

 EV home charging vs public charging

-One of the many considerations for new EV Car Owners is whether to use a public EV charging station for the main charging needs or have an EV charger installed by an electrical in Toronto and the GTA.
-The benefits of having an EV charger are as follows; convenience, cost, and safety.
+One of the many considerations for new electric car owners is whether to use a public EV charging station for your main charging needs or have an at-home EV charger installed by an electrician.
+The main benefits of having an EV charger are, among others, convenience, cost, and safety.

 A level 2 charger can take 4-6 hours to fully charge.
 One way to look at it is, let’s say your car is low on battery and you must drive 50 miles to visit relatives.
 There is the option to sit in a public parking spot that uses a level 2 charger for 4-6 hours.
-There is the possibility the public EV charging station may be full, or you must wait for a spot to open.
+There is the possibility the public EV charging station may be full, and you’ll have to wait for a spot to open.

 2. Cost Efficiency

-While you have the option to pay for charging as you go with public EV charging stations.
-You also have the option to pay a flat fee for a residential charging station and have energy from the same source that keeps your house warm and your refrigerator cold.
-There might be a high initial cost for buying the charger and installing it, you’ll still save money by saving yourself trips to public charging stations.
+While you have the option to pay for charging as you go with public EV charging stations, you also have the option to pay a flat fee for a residential charging station and have energy from the same source that keeps your house warm and your refrigerator cold.
+Even if there might be a high initial cost for buying the charger and installing it, you’ll still save money by saving yourself trips to public charging stations.

-Finding your own affordable home charging station is easy to do.
-Depending on the type of charger you go with (Level 1, Level 2).
+Finding your own affordable home charging station is easy to do, no matter the type of charger you choose to go with (level 1 or level 2).
 It’s important to note that the price of your charger will be separate from the price of the installation.
-Most EVs will come with a Level 1 charger when you purchase them, however, this is the slowest charging speed and takes anywhere from 8-16 hours to charge your car depending on the make/model.
+Most EVs will come with a Level 1 charger when you purchase them, however, this is the slowest charging speed, taking anywhere from 8-16 hours to charge your car depending on the make/model.

 Charging at home is safer than charging in a public space in Toronto or Oakville for a variety of reasons.
 Firstly, public areas are generally more dangerous than residential areas.
 When you charge your EV in public you may wait 4-8 hours to get a full charge.
 By charging your car in public, your car is at risk of theft, vandalism, and damage from other vehicles or people.
 Charging your car in your garage or driveway is a much safer solution when compared to public downtown charging.

 By having an EV charger installed in your garage or parking spot, you can take advantage of significantly lowered energy prices at night.
-At night you are taking advantage of using off-peak electricity.
-This is generated by clean energy sources such as wind.
-During the day, often natural gas is required to meet peak demand.
-Thus for having hire cost of charging during the day.
+At night you are taking advantage of using off-peak electricity, which is generated by clean energy sources such as wind.
+During the day, natural gas is often required to meet peak demand, thus causing higher costs of charging.

 Choosing the best EV Charger for your electric vehicle